Itx-mhtb/Itx-mhtb/README.md

 - 💞️ I’m looking to collaborate on Web Development and creatives
 - 📫 How to reach me methabwriters@gmail.com
 - 😄 Pronouns: HE/HIM
-- ⚡ Fun fact: Exploring and Understanding Tech is definitely easy then GIRLS 😅😅😎😋
+- ⚡ Fun fact: Exploring and Understanding Tech is definitely Easy and Intersting then GIRLS 😅😅😎😋

 <!---
 Itx-mhtb/Itx-mhtb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.